yaymarius/sitemap/README.md

 ## Writing a Sitemap

-When you're finished building your `UrlSet`, you probably want to write it, right, so let's do it:
+When we're finished building a `UrlSet`, we probably want to write it, so let's do it:

 ```php
 use Refinery29\Sitemap\Writer;